UPDATED 16 November 2022

 - have a non-malignant haematological disorder (such as aplastic anaemia and paroxysmal nocturnal haemoglobinuria) and have had certain treatments that affect B-cells within the last 12 months

-- have had chemotherapy in the last 12 months, or radiotherapy in the last 6 months.
+- have had chemotherapy or radiotherapy in the last 12 months.

 Antiviral and antibody treatments help to prevent hospitalisation and serious illness in those most at risk.
 They are especially important for those who have compromised immune systems.